phannhat17/CTFd-Docker-Plugin/README.md

 - [x] Admin dashboard with team/user filtering
 - [x] Compatibility with the core-beta theme
 - [x] Monitor share flag
-- [ ] Monitor detail on share flag
+- [x] Monitor detail on share flag
-- [ ] Prevent container creation on solved challenge
+- [x] Prevent container creation on solved challenge
+- [x] Add in Fame or shame

 For more features and known issues, check the [open issues](https://github.com/phannhat17/CTFd-Docker-Plugin/issues).